What do you do at New Generation?

 Get more information

-Becoming a ski instructor may seem a daunting task and the variety of courses available certainly does not make it any easier, but here at New Generation we have over 10 years experience of running ski instructor training courses and during that time we have come across most situations, problems and variables.
+Becoming a ski instructor may seem a daunting task and the variety of courses available certainly does not make it any easier, but here at New Generation we have more than a decade of experience running ski instructor training courses and during that time we have come across most situations, problems and questions.

 We are available 7 days a week and will be able to guide you through all steps of the BASI system, at every level.
 So contact us today and find out more.